-Personal citizenship is used to indicate that there are rights/responsibilities to being a member of multiple communities (see details of the communities that individuals belong to at II1 Personal citizenship and II2 relates to membership of the accountancy profession).

-- a bemonstrate a responsive, valuing and tolerant approach to cultural diversity (local or global) and individual differences - b) Evaluate, for a specific course of action, its impact on the community in which you live and work, and on the local environment individuals belong to at II1 Personal citizenship and II2 relates to membership of the accountancy profession)
+II1 Personal citizenship Personal citizenship is used to indicate that there are rights/responsibilities to being a member of multiple communities (see details of the communities that individuals belong to at II1 Personal citizenship and II2 relates to membership of the accountancy profession).
+Level Learning Outcomes 3 a) Demonstrate a responsive, valuing and tolerant approach to cultural diversity (local or global) and individual differences b) Evaluate, for a specific course of action, its impact on the community in which you live and work, and on the local environment

-II2 Corporate citizenship

-Personal citizenship is used to indicate that there are rights/responsibilities to being a member of multiple communities (see details of the communities that a a ldentify relevant stakeholders in your business environment (for either a client or your training office)
+12 Corporate citizenship Persona Personal citizenship is used to indicate that there are rights/responsibilities to being a member of multiple communities (see details of the communities that individua als belong to at II1 Personal citizenship and II2 relates to membership of the accountancy profession).
+Level Learning Outcomes 3 a) Identify relevant stakeholders in your business environment (for either a client or your training office)

-II2 Corporate citizenship 2 b) Weigh up short-term financial benefits against the long-term strategic and/or societal impact of a decision 3 c) Evaluate the extent to which a business demonstrates a responsive, valuing and tolerant approach to cultural diversity and individual differences 2 d) Evaluate an organisation's strategy and business model in the context of how it aligns with SDGs. e) Contribute to the community at large through, for example, acts of philanthropy, social responsibility and environmental stewardship - ·
+II2 С orporate citizenship 2 b) Weigh up short-term financial benefits against the long-term strategic and/or societal impact of a decision 3 c) Evaluate the extent to which a business demonstrates a responsive, valuing and tolerant approach to cultural diversity and individual differences 2 d) Evaluate an organisation's strategy and business model in the context of how it aligns with SDGs. e) Contribute to the community at large through, for example, acts of philanthropy, social responsibility and environmental stewardship

-II3 Professional citizenship

-Professional citizenship is used to indicate that there are rights/responsibilities to being a member of multiple communities (see details of the communities that individuals belong to at II1 Personal citizenship and II2 relates to membership of the accountancy profession).

-- a) Perform work in a manner that protects the public interest. - 2 b) Evaluate the impact of an action taken by a professional individual (yourself or someone else) on public interest, the profession and on society.
+113 Professional citizenship Professi Professional citizenship is used to indicate that there are rights/responsibilities to being a member of multiple communities (see details of the communities that individua individuals belong to at II1 Personal citizenship and II2 relates to membership of the accountancy profession).
+Level Learning Outcomes 3 a) Perform work in a manner that protects the public interest.
+2 b) Evaluate the impact of an action taken by a professional individual (yourself or someone else) on public interest, the profession and on society.